lensapp/lens/docs/faq/README.md

 ### Lens application is not opening, what might be wrong?

-When Lens is started, it will start HTTP proxy server on the background and requires that operationg system allows to start listening to some free port.
+When Lens is started, it will start HTTP proxy server on the background and requires that operating system allows to start listening to some free port.
 You can see the port allocated for Lens from application logs.
 Lens expects also that `localhost` DNS points to `127.0.0.1` address.

 ### Why can't I add any clusters?